mnestix/mnestix-browser/README.md

     **Mnestix Browser on port 3000 - http://localhost:3000** <br>
     **Mnestix Api on port 5064 - http://localhost:5064** <br>
     **AAS Repo on port 8081 - http://localhost:8081/swagger-ui/index.html** <br><br>
--   **compose.only-frontend.yml** - will start only Mnestix Browser without any additional services.
+-   **compose.only-browser.yml** - will start only Mnestix Browser without any additional services.
     With this setup, it is important to specify an external AAS Repository with appropriate flag settings, see frontend flags [section](#frontend-configuration).
     <br>**Mnestix Browser on port 3000 - http://localhost:3000** <br><br>
 -   **compose.test.yml** - used to configure and run end-to-end (E2E) tests using Cypress.
 When this file is executed, it will start the necessary services for the application and execute the Cypress tests.
     If any test fails, the results and logs will be saved in a designated directory for further analysis.

-All these compose files except the `only-frontend` use services specified in the `common-services.yml` file
+All these compose files except the `only-browser` use services specified in the `common-services.yml` file

 -   **common-services.yml** - Specifies the services required to run an AAS environment with:
     -   mnestix-api - API service from the Mnestix ecosystem designed to expand Mnestix Browser functionalities,